-Rio Grande Valley College has two security personnel who report to the Campus Security Supervisor.
-Any crimes or incidents reported to the Campus Security Supervisor are documented in a Daily Crime Log and if necessary an Incident Report will be done.
+Rio Grande Valley College has campus security two part-time security personnel who report to the Campus Security Supervisor.
+Any crimes or incidents are reported to the Campus Security Supervisor and are documented in a Daily Crime Log and an Incident Report is completed, when necessary.
 Any documented incidents or crimes committed are reported to the Campus Security Officer who in turn reports to the Director of Compliance for reporting purposes on an annual report to the US Department of Education.
-Updated stats are updated and disseminated to all students, faculty, and staff every 1st of October of each year.
-This information is also updated on the institute's website www.rgvcollege.edu.
+Updated stats are updated and disseminated to all students, faculty and staff every 1st of October of each year.
+This information is also updated on the institute's website www.rgvcareers.edu.